 Vitamin K Deficiency/Liver Disease

-- Vitamin K deficits generally as a result of reduced dietary intake (or reduced absorption due to a biliary obstruction)
+- Vitamin K deficits generally as a result of reduced dietary intake (or reduced absorption due to a biliary obstruction), diarrhea, or antibiotic use

-- Results in decreased synthesis of factors II, VII, IX, X, and proteins C and S.
+- Vitamin K deficiency results in decreased synthesis of factors II, VII, IX, X, and proteins C and S. Liver disease results in decrease in production of all coagulation factors (except factor VIII)

 - PT/INR: Elevated, PTT: Elevated